Chacin, Brewers' bullpen blank Dodgers 4-0 for 2-1 NLCS lead

 It was the latest big hit in October for Arcia, the talented young shortstop who was sent to the minors twice this season as he slumped at the plate.
 He has three home runs in 20 playoff at-bats, matching his total in 348 at-bats all season.

-"Definitely a lot of downs for me and things weren't going my way, so they sent me down," Arcia said through a translator.
-"I was able to work on stuff, recognize pitches, especially breaking balls.
-Now I (make) my adjustments and things have been working better."

-Buehler gave up five hits and a walk in the longest outing by a Dodgers starter during the series so far.
+Buehler gave up four runs, five hits and one walk.
+It was the longest outing by a Dodgers starter in the series so far.

 UP NEXT

 Dodgers: Hill is 1-2 with a 3.55 ERA in nine career postseason starts.
-He started Game 4 of the Division Series in Atlanta, allowing two runs and five walks in 4 1/3 innings, but didn't factor in the decision.
+He started Game 4 of the Division Series in Atlanta, allowing two runs and four hits in 4 1/3 innings, but didn't factor in the decision.
+He struck out three and walked five.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports